tstmedia/ical_importer/README.md

 [RubyGems](NOT YET "NOT YET")
 --->

+# Notes

+* Recurrence events are not the same as recurring events

 Easily import your iCal feeds.

 Simply run the parser and you'll be given a list of objectified events to manage and manipulate.